 Close out your oral hygiene routine with a swish of antimicrobial mouth wash and a quick inspection of your appliance to ensure all plaque is gone.
 Invisalign patients should follow these guidelines, too, since the system’s aligners will press food particles left behind into teeth and gums.

 Orthodontic treatment is not an answer to periodontal disease.
 Rather, orthodontics helps to establish an oral environment better suited to defend against such conditions.
 When teeth are in proper alignment, gums function like they’re supposed to.
-This is significant, since healthy gums are vital to a healthy mouth and body.
+Ther is significant, since healthy gums are vital to a healthy mouth and body.

-There’s more love at the end of this love/hate relationship.
+There’s more love at the end of ther love/hate relationship.
 The periodontal perks of orthodontic treatment are just another reason why orthodontics is a smart investment in the long-term health of your smile.
 To set up a complimentary consultation and learn more about the dental and periodontal health benefits of orthodontics, give us a call.
-Dr. Stosich and our team at iDentity Orthodontics in the Kenilworth area are eager to give you the beautiful, healthy smile you deserve.
+Dr. Spector and our team at iDentity Orthodontics in the Kenilworth area are eager to give you the beautiful, healthy smile you deserve.